-Trump to remove currency-manipulator tag on China ahead of trade deal
+Trump removes currency-manipulator tag on China ahead of trade deal

-The Trump administration will drop its designation of China as a currency manipulator on the eve of signing the first phase of a long-awaited trade agreement with Beijing, a person familiar with the matter said Monday.
+The Trump administration on Monday dropped its designation of China as a currency manipulator on the eve of signing the first phase of a long-awaited trade agreement with Beijing.

-The Treasury Department is expected to take the action before the signing ceremony at the White House on Wednesday.
+The Treasury Department took the action before the signing ceremony at the White House on Wednesday.
 The agreement addresses some concerns about China’s currency manipulation that were cited when the U.S. announced the manipulator designation last summer.

-China will commit to not depress its exchange rate and will make additional disclosures about its foreign-exchange practices, the Wall Street Journal reported, citing a senior U.S. official.
+“The Treasury Department has helped secure a significant Phase One agreement with China that will lead to greater economic growth and opportunity for American workers and businesses,” said Treasury Secretary Steven T. Mnuchin.
+“China has made enforceable commitments to refrain from competitive devaluation, while promoting transparency and accountability.”

+In its semi-annual review of 20 major U.S. trading partners, Treasury said it also “assessed developments over the last several months with China and its currency practices.”

 President Trump has long accused China of currency manipulation, saying the practice has created an unfair trade relationship and fueled the massive annual U.S. trade deficit with Beijing.